UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ```

 live in the same type.
 Hence, we can pose the question of whether the horizontal
-concatenation operation is associative, which it is weakly:
+concatenation operation is associative, which it is, albeit weakly:

 ```agda
 module _